dvodia00/dvodia00.github.io/materials/content.en.md

 - You want to position yourself on a new team.
 - You recently assumed a new management position, or you took over a new team.

-→ In these cases I suggest Business coaching.
+→ If any of these apply, then I would suggest Business coaching.

 ### Procedure